bkudria/speakeasy/SPEC.md

     • Original: spk_0.m4a
     • Renamed: spk_0_Ben.m4a (if speaker is identified as "Ben") 2 The script instructs the user to type `go` and press Enter when done renaming.
+    • Internally, the script loops and sleeps for a brief interval, repeatedly checking if the user has typed "go".
+This ensures the user has adequate time to rename the speaker files before continuing to the next step.
  3 If a user doesn't rename a particular speaker file, the script will treat that speaker as unidentified in the CSV output (blank Speaker column).

                                                                  Additional Platform Handling